The manifestation of ADHD is very personal and situational. There is a common adage in the field;

 Hyper-Responsiveness and Sensitivity: Do you "feel" things more intensely than those around you?
 Are you empathic?
 Do the tags in your shirt drive you crazy?
 People with ADHD have intense sensations and emotions.
 They experience events and feelings with much more intensity than most others.
 Environmental sensitivities exist as well; extreme sensitivity to textures, temperatures, lights, colors, sounds, vibrations and smells.
 These distractions can contribute to an inability to focus or function.

 Low Self-Awareness: Are you sometimes surprised by the reactions of others?
-ADHDers spend a great deal of time distracted by their own thoughts.
+Those of us with ADHD spend a great deal of time distracted by their own thoughts.
 They may not even recognize patterns of their own behavior.
 Self-absorption can sometimes lead to missed social cues, especially when you find yourself in a highly stimulating or distracting environment.

 Low Self-esteem: Do you anticipate failure before you have even tried?
 Do you fear that people will discover that you don't know what they think you know?
-Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to an precarious self image.
+Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to a precarious self-image.

 Adventurous * Charismatic * Collaborative * Continual Learner * Courageous * Creative * Curious * Dramatic * Driven * Emotive * Empathetic * Energetic * Entrepreneurial * Enthusiastic * Ethical * Fair * Good Problem Solver * Hard Working * Helpful * Highly Productive in areas of Interest * Honest * Idea Generator * Imaginative * Inquisitive * Intelligent * Intuitive * Inventive * Kind * Loves Learning * Non-linear Thinker * Passionate * Performs well in a crisis * Playful * Resourceful * Risk Taker * Sense of Humor * Sensitive * Skilled with Language * Strategic thinker * Storyteller * Sustained focus when interested * Tenacious * Thinks outside the box * Unconventional and a Visionary

 My professional training is through the ADD Coach Academy.
 ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
-Working with me you will gain clarity and focus, and reach your most ambitious goals faster than you can alone.
+Working with me you will gain clarity and focus, reaching your most ambitious goals faster than you can alone.

 If you're committed to creating a more fulfilling life, contact me today for a FREE CONSULTATION.